Meaghan Martin

-Meaghan Jette Martin (/ˈmeɪgən/) (born February 17, 1992) is an American actress and singer known for her work in film, television, and theatre.
+Meaghan Jette Martin (/ˈmeɪgən/) (born February 17, 1992) is an American actress and singer best known for her work in film, television, and theatre.
 She is best known for her starring role in the ABC Family television series, 10 Things I Hate About You as Bianca Stratford.
 She is also well known for her role as Tess Tyler in the Disney Channel television films Camp Rock and its sequel Camp Rock 2: The Final Jam.
-She has also had guest starring roles in House and Jessie, and played the recurring role of Julie #2 in multiple seasons of MTV's television series Awkward.
+She has also had guest starring roles in House and Jessie, and played the recurring role of Julie #2 in Awkward.
 Martin also starred as Jo Mitchell in Mean Girls 2.
-Martin is also known for lending her voice for Naminé in the video game series Kingdom Hearts as well as voicing and motion-capturing Jessica from the video game Until Dawn.
+Martin is also known for voicing Naminé in the video game series Kingdom Hearts and Jessica in Until Dawn.
 In 2019, Martin made her professional London stage debut in The Actor's Nightmare at the Park Theatre in London.

 Early life

 Martin appeared in several community theater productions in Las Vegas such as Peter Pan and performed for her Showteam and later made her professional theater debut as Kendra in the Los Angeles production of 13 by Jason Robert Brown, directed by Todd Graff.